SAP-archive/cloud-application-security-sample/spring-security-basis/README.md

 ```

 ### Run in Eclipse (STS)
-In Eclipse Spring Tool Suite (STS) you can import the project as an existing Maven project.
+In Eclipse Spring Tool Suite (STS), you can import the project as an existing Maven project.
 There you can start the main method in `com.sap.cp.appsec.Application`.
 You can also right-click on the class in the Package Explorer, and select `Run As` - `Spring Boot App`.
 > Make sure that you have set the same environment variables in the Run Configuration as specified in the [`localEnvironmentSetup`](localEnvironmentSetup.bat) script.